yguler/PandaAnalysis/T3/README.md

 Note that the above command overwrites `$SUBMIT_WORKDIR/local.cfg`, with the intention of preparing it for resubmission.
 The file will be recreated as a configuration to rerun files that are not present in the output and not running.
 The option `--silent` will skip the per-sample breakdown.
-The option `--niles` will repackage `local.cfg` into a different number of files per job.
+The option `--nfiles` will repackage `local.cfg` into a different number of files per job.
 The option `--force` will re-catalog files that are incomplete, not just missing.

 To resubmit missing files, simply do